Inside the anti-abortion protests plaguing clinics amid buffer zone delays

 Anti-abortion protests and calls to the police have ramped up since so-called buffer zones were voted in, writes Maya Oppenheim

 Standing outside a Chinese takeaway plastered with funfair adverts in south London, two women can be seen clutching pink and blue plastic rosary beads as they solemnly recite prayers under their breath.
-In front of them, a framed print of Mary, the mother of Jesus, is strapped to an easel next to a sign which reads “Love them both” and a photo of a smiling baby.
+In front of them, a framed print of Mary, the mother of Jesus, is strapped to an easel next to a sign that reads “Love them both” and a photo of a smiling baby.

 “Pregnant, Need Help?” another poster reads.
 “Housing Help, Financial support, Moral support offered here, Just ask us or call 0800 096 2518”.
 The women have set up camp opposite an abortion clinic in Brixton to protest against terminations being legal in the UK.
 Across a busy road, another member of their group stands directly outside the clinic clasping leaflets to hand to those going inside.

-MPs may have voted in favour of nationwide “buffer zones” outside abortion clinics in England and Wales last October, but staff at this south London centre warn protesters have ramped up their activities since then.
+MPs may have voted in favour of nationwide “buffer zones” outside abortion clinics in England and Wales last October, but the staff at this south London centre warn protesters have ramped up their activities since then.
 A “buffer zone” is supposed to stop anti-abortion demonstrators standing outside or in the close vicinity.

 According to MSI Reproductive Choices, the UK’s leading abortion provider, services up and down the country are still plagued with protests 10 months since parliament voted in favour.
-The abortion service, which has over 60 clinics across England, warns women and staff regularly battle abuse and harassment.
+The abortion service, which has more than 60 clinics across England, warns women and staff regularly battle abuse and harassment.

 “Since the law has been passed, they are there every day,” Michaela McDaid, a manager at the Brixton clinic tells The Independent.
 “And we never used to have it every day.
 We have had police turning up here whereas we have never had that.
 Over the last couple of months, we have probably had four maybe five visits from the police.”